Alliance of Sahel States: Accusations of destabilization

+These allegations form part of the AES governments’ stated rationale for distancing themselves from Western military partnerships and pursuing alternative security and diplomatic arrangements.
+Western governments, including France, have consistently denied these accusations.

 The AES has expressed strong opposition to Ukrainian support of rebels in the Sahel after comments by Ukrainian officials in August 2024 stating they had supported Jihadists in an ambush that killed Malian soldiers.
+Mali and Niger subsequently cut diplomatic ties with Ukraine.
 The AES has called on the United Nations to take action against Ukraine and accused Ukraine of supporting terrorism in the Sahel.
-As a result, Mali and Niger have severed diplomatic relations with Ukraine.
-In response to Mali's diplomatic conflict with Ukraine, its ally Sweden severed several million kronor worth of aid to Mali and cut diplomatic ties.
+Amid the dispute between Mali and Ukraine, Sweden’s ambassador to Mali accused the Malian government of supporting an “illegal Russian war” in Ukraine, and Sweden halted planned financial assistance to Mali.
+Mali responded by expelling the Swedish ambassador and ending their diplomatic engagement.

+Destabilization‑related detentions

+AES authorities have announced several arrests in recent years involving individuals they accuse of involvement in destabilization efforts.
+Notable cases include: